-Host Agency: A department or agency that manages the relationship between the community organization and the County to include proposed donation levels and budget, performance measures and financial reporting.
+Host Agency: A department or agency that manages the relationship between a community organization and the County to include proposed donation levels and budget, performance measures, and financial reporting; also, a department that supports, through internal services, any of the business application activities in the Department of Information Technology.

-HPC: Homeless Prevention Center - a County owned, contractor-operated homeless shelter.
+HPC: Homeless Prevention Center - a County owned, contractor-operated, homeless shelter.